joelbarba/jb-btc-wallet/README.md

 This module is dependent on `jb-encoders.js` and `jb-hashes.js`.

-This module contains the main constants and methods to use ECDSA (Elliptic Curve Digital Signature Algorithm) with `secp256k1`.
+This module contains the main constants and methods to use ECDSA (Elliptic Curve Digital Signature Algorithm).

 It exports an object to access the constant values of the Bitcoin Elliptic Curve: `ecdsa.secp256k1`.
 And the main functions to perform operations on the curve: